rahulnj/helper-funtions-javascript/README.md

 # Helper, Utils - Funtions in Typescript, Javascript

-Feel free to contribute your code on github.
+Feel free to open an issue or contribute your code on github.

 ---- Want to contribute? ----